barotto/test386.asm/README.md

   - EDX value before and after execution; it's the value of the source operand, even if it's not EDX; for shifts and rotates it's the amount; for arithmetic ops with an immediate it's the value of the immediate
-  - PS value before and after execution, it's the processor status register value but only for the flags defined for the operation; undefined flags are masked out
+  - PS value before and after execution; it's the value of the processor status register, but only for the flags defined for the operation; undefined flags are masked out

-Again, use <tt>test386.lst</tt> and your emulator's logs as a guide to determine instruction and cause of any possible difference.
+Use <tt>test386.lst</tt> and your emulator's logs as a guide to determine instruction and cause of any possible difference.

 Remember that test386.asm is open-source.
 Take advantage of this and read the